Latin America: The land of sleeping giants

 Nearly all forms of gambling are regulated in Mexico except for land-based card rooms (poker games are only permitted in casinos) and fantasy sports (which are permitted, but not expressly regulated).
 Like the rest of Latin America, all games of chance are popular throughout the country, with bettors showing an added level of enthusiasm when it comes to betting on football.

 The main piece of legislation governing gambling in Mexico is the Federal Gaming and Raffles Law of 1947.
 Full regulations came into effect (after much debate) in 2004.
 In 2021 new guidelines with criterias on advertising, bonus and player loyalty policies for operators were published.
+In 2023, the president of Mexico passed a new bill banning all land-based slot machines in the country.
+However, representatives of the gambling industry have signaled their intention to file a lawsuit against this ban.

 Online casino and sportsbook operators don’t require an additional license, only authorization and a partnership with a land-based license holder.
 However, the country could stand to benefit if the regulatory authority, the Directorate General of Games and Raffles, were to loosen requirements and issue more licenses.